rtibi/MCW-Azure-Stack/OperationsLab/Before the HOL - Azure Stack.md

    -   Windows Server 2016 Data Center Pay for Use
    -   Azure Monitor, Update and Configuration Management (extension)
    -   Azure Monitor Dependency Agent (extension)

+    > Note: before starting a download, check if the image is already downloaded (for custom images, look in the Region Management -> Compute -> VM Images).
+Some large VMs could take a long time to download.

 3. Once the products are downloaded, you will receive a notification.